-Basement Water Seepage - 63045
+Basement Seepage Repair - 63045

-2. Across the bottom of the walls, you may see what seems like ice crystals.
+2. Along the bottom of the walls, you may see what seems like ice crystals.
 This is efflorescence, meaning that water in the bottom blocks is making the alkaline materials of the walls seep out.

-Please call us at 314-428-2324 for more information or to make an appointment.
+Please call us at 314-428-2324 for more details or to schedule an appointment.